Birecik

-Birecik is a town and district of Şanlıurfa Province of Turkey, on the Euphrates.
+Birecik (from the Arabic and Syriac al-Bīrah, meaning fortress) is a municipality and district of Şanlıurfa Province, Turkey.
+Its area is 912 km2, and its population is 93,866 (2023).
+It lies on the Euphrates.

 Built on a limestone cliff 400 ft. high on the left/east bank of the Euphrates, "at the upper part of a reach of that river, which runs nearly north-south, and just below a sharp bend in the stream, where it follows that course after coming from a long reach flowing more from the west".

 Etymology

 The historical name of the town, al-Bīra in Arabic and Bīreh in Syriac, derives from the Aramaic Bīrthā, meaning fortress.
 It later evolved to Birecik with the addition of the Turkish diminutive suffix, cik.
 It is called Belejik amongst the local population.
 In Ottoman times, the historical forms Bi'retü'l-Fırat, Biğrecik, and Biğrecek are also attested.

 Geography

 Birecik is located between Gaziantep to the west and the Urfa plateau to the east.
-The average annual temperature in the Birecik area is 13.1° C. Average annual precipitation is 444.3 mm.
-There is a Mediterranean climate; winters are cold and rainy while summers are hot and dry.

 The region's elevation varies between about 400 and 500 meters above sea level, with steep slopes along the banks of the Euphrates.
 Low-lying areas are used for farming; the higher areas are used for livestock grazing.
 Cotton growing is common in the Birecik area.
 There are no major tributaries of the Euphrates in the area, although there are some minor streams such as the Kerzin Çayı (located about 8 km south of Birecik), Hamomin Dere, Yedigöz Dere, and Pırpar Dere.